wendrillaksenow/deltaTalkTTS/readme.md

 ### Change history

+#### Version 0.4.1

+- This version only fixes a problem where the synthesizer couldn't be loaded because one of the main files was missing.

 #### Version 0.4

 - The functionality of the old "Pausing Information" add-on was integrated into DeltaTalk as a global plugin called "Virtual Vision Mode".